xXHenneBXx/CGMiner-WebUI/README.md

 # 💻 Development Notes

-Frontend reloads automatically with npm run dev
+Frontend + Backend loads automatically with npm run dev:all

-Backend auto-reload is optional (use nodemon)

 Vite dev server supports hot-module-reload

+Help made By Bolt.new AI and ChatGPT